 Kobuta Hamburgeria

 A great place for a nice hamburger after a long day of walking – or to divide your day into two halves with a great lunch.
-The prices range from €13 to €22 and there are close to zero negative reviews!
 And if you don’t fancy a burger, you can simply head to Osteria Kobuta – the Hamburgeria’s big sister.
 It’s in the Stampace District, right on the other side of Largo Carlo Felice.

 Sabores

 One of the best restaurants and wine bars in the area, I never miss an opportunity to go.
 Samuele, the owner, will be able to recommend the best wine pairings based on your taste and on the food you are having.
-The prices are budget-friendly, from €10 to €30, and the dishes are well presented and delicious.
+It’s budget-friendly, and the dishes are delicious.
 The meat and appetizers are especially good!

 Stella Marina di Montecristo